nghialv/ios-practice/general/README.md

 * Choose a status bar content color that coordinates with your app.
 * When appropriate, display the network activity indicator.

+### Navigation

+* Consider putting a segmented control in a navigation bar at the top level of an app.

+### Bar Button Item
+for button used in toolbar and navigation bar
+ *  UIBarButtonSystemItem
+ * UITabBarSystemItem

+### Template images
+ Follow these guidelines to create a template image that looks good in the activity view controller:

+ * Use black or white with appropriate alpha transparency
+ * Don’t include a drop shadow
+ * Use anti-aliasing

 ### Author
 Denny C. Dai